p55d2k/thegist/README.md

 4. **Schedule cadence**:

-   - News fetch every hour (or more frequently if desired).
+- **Start Newsletter**: Daily at your preferred send time (e.g., 8:00 AM)
+- **News Collection**: Every 5 minutes (continues the active job until all sources processed)
-   - Gemini processing 2–3 minutes after news fetch (repeat calls to `/api/gemini` without parameters until the plan is finalized).
+- **LLM Processing**: Every 5 minutes (processes topics until plan is complete)
-   - Send step 2–3 minutes after Gemini completion; set it to repeat every few minutes for automatic retries on batch failures.
+- **Email Sending**: Every 5 minutes (sends batches until all emails delivered)

-5. **Timeouts & retries**: Set request timeout to ≥30 seconds and enable retries on failure so transient RSS or SMTP outages are retried automatically.
+5. **Timeouts & retries**: Set request timeout to ≥60 seconds for news collection, ≥120 seconds for LLM, and ≥60 seconds for sending.
+Enable retries on failure.
-6. **Monitoring**: Cron-job.org provides response logs; pair this with the `/status` dashboard or endpoint to confirm job completion.
+6. **Monitoring**: Use `/api/status` endpoint or the status dashboard to monitor progress.

-The pipeline is idempotent: all endpoints automatically handle re-runs safely.
-The incremental topic processing allows for better fault tolerance and progress tracking.
+The pipeline uses job state management to ensure each phase only runs when appropriate.
+The news collection and LLM processing are incremental, allowing for fault tolerance and resumability.

 ### Testing the pipeline with curl